barrysteyn/node-scrypt/Readme.md

 The scrypt library is Colin Percival's [scrypt](http://www.tarsnap.com/scrypt.html) project.
 This includes the encryption/decryption functions which are basically just wrappers into this library.

 The password hash and verify functions are also very heavily influenced by the scrypt source code, with most functionality being copied from various placed within scrypt.

+Syed Beparey was instrumental in getting the Windows build working, with most of the Windows build based off the work done by Dinesh Shanbhag.